keptenkurk/Mobotix-tools/README.md

 usage: python mxpgm.py [options]
 (or mxpgm.exe [options]  when using the exe builds from the dist folder)
 Options:
--d  or  --deviceIP   = IPv4 address of the device to be restored -l  or  --devicelist = csv file with devices to be restored.
+-d  or  --deviceIP   = IPv4 address or devicename of the device to be restored
+                       A warning is issued when a non IP adres is supplied -l  or  --devicelist = csv file with devices to be restored.
 Must contains header line and IP address in first column
 -u  or  --username   = Device username (default admin).
 All devices should use this username.
 -p  or  --password   = Device password (default meinsm).
 All devices should use this password.
 Currently different usernames/password for the devices in the list is not yet supported.
--c  or  --commandfile = filename of textfile containing commands to perform -v  or  --verify     = Do not program but just show resulting merged commandfile -f  or  --fileout    = filename of file to write output to.
-Just for checking later on -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -o  or  --verbose    = Show cURL verbose
+-c  or  --commandfile = filename of textfile containing commands to perform -v  or  --verify     = Do not program but just show resulting merged commandfile -f  or  --fileout    = depricated from version 1.3 onwards -s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -o  or  --verbose    = depricated from version 1.3 and replaced with -o  or  --output     = show response of the camera
--t  ot  --timeout    = Override timeout (default 60 seconds)
+-t  ot  --timeout    = Override timeout (default 10 seconds)
 ```
 Configuration changes could be easily made by backing up config files, changing them with a
 text editor and restoring the result.
 Using MxPgm this is even easier.